lokidoki102/tp/docs/UserGuide.md

 **Note:** This command only matches sellers whose house prices are less than or equal to the buyer's budget and whose housing types match the buyer's preference.

+**Important:** Extreme cases of using more than 16 decimal places for both price and budget are not allowed as they may result in incorrect outcomes.

 </box>

 ##### Successful Execution